-The Office menu provides access to commands that have to do with the data file you are working with-things like saving, opening, printing, mailing, and checking its properties.
-Open the Office menu by clicking the big round button (the Office button) at the upper left.
+Clicking the File tab opens the File menu, also known as Backstage view.
+Backstage View provides access to commands that have to do with the data file you are working with - things like saving, opening, printing, mailing, and checking its properties.
+The File tab is a different color in each application.
+In Word, for example, it is blue.
+To leave Backstage view, click some other tab or press the Esc key.